 Note that many games actually ban VPN use.
 But a good quality VPN has enough servers, that if you do find you're banned for VPN use, try connecting to a different server.

 9. Reduce Lag and Ping Times

-One of the main causes of long ping times is the distance between your device and the game server.
-Using a VPN to connect to a server closer to the game server can reduce ping times and therefore lag.
+One of the leading causes of long ping times is the distance between your device and the game server.
+To stop games like Call of Duty: Warzone from lagging, use a VPN to reduce ping times by connecting to a server closer to the game server.

 10. Connect With Routers

 Many premium VPNs include apps for mobile devices, such as tablets and smartphones, but there are very few compatible with gaming consoles like Xbox and PlayStation.

 If you use a console or game across multiple devices, consider a VPN with router compatibility.
 Connecting your VPN to your router automatically means the VPN protects every device connected to WiFi through that router.

 All of the VPNs I recommend for gaming are compatible with some routers.
 For ease of use I recommend ExpressVPN.

 To find out what other VPNs work with routers, check out our article on the best VPNs for routers.

 There are many reasons why it's a good idea to use a VPN for gaming.
 But there are also a few drawbacks.
 The good news is that in most cases, there's a fix or workaround for every drawback.
 Some problems you may face when using a VPN for gaming include: